Toronto firm may pursue lawsuit over Enron bond sales -U.S. judge

 It sought to hold Credit Suisse Group AG, Deutsche Bank AG, Bank of America Corp's Merrill Lynch unit, and former Enron Chief Executive Officer Jeffrey Skilling liable for overseeing many sham and off-balance-sheet transactions that fueled Enron's demise.

-In a 43-page decision, U.S. District Judge Paul Oetken in Manhattan said Silvercreek and its affiliates may pursue claims that the banks aided Enron's fraud and conspired to commit fraud.
+In a 43-page decision, U.S. District Judge Paul Oetken in Manhattan said Silvercreek may pursue claims that the banks aided Enron's fraud and conspired to commit fraud.

 He cited "specific and wide-ranging" allegations that the banks knew Houston-based Enron was hiding billions of dollars of debt and using sham transactions to bolster its bottom line.